 important role in determining what it is.
 Because there are many muscles,

 tissues, and organs near the neck, there are many places neck lumps can come

 - lymph nodes

-- parathyroid glands (four small glands located above the thyroid gland)
+are four small glands located behind the thyroid gland

 - neck muscles